luisguiserrano/Scy1505.github.io/_posts/2016-10-11-Titanicmd.markdown

 model=AdaBoostRegressor(random_state=13)
 {% endhighlight %}

-In order to make sure we get thhe best classifier we use GridSearchCV to find the parameters that will give us the best fit.
+In order to make sure we get the best classifier we use GridSearchCV to find the parameters that will give us the best fit.

 {% highlight ruby %}